-Virginia requires commercial dog breeders to have a valid business license from the locality where they operate.
+Virginia requires commercial dog breeders to obtain a valid business license from the locality where they operate.
 A commercial dog breeder is defined as any person who maintains 30 or more adult female dogs during any 12-month period for the primary purpose of selling their offspring.
-Commercial breeders cannot keep more than 50 breeding dogs over the age of one year without special local approval.
+Commercial breeders are prohibited from maintaining more than 50 dogs over the age of one year at any time for breeding purposes unless authorized by the locality.

-Regulatory Agency: Virginia Department of Agriculture and Consumer Services; local governments
+Regulatory Agency: Virginia Department of Agriculture and Consumer Services and local governments

 Who Needs a License in Virginia?